openharmony/docs/en/device-dev/driver/driver-peripherals-external-des.md

 ### WLAN

-The Wireless Local Area Network (WLAN) Driver module in OpenHarmony is developed based on the Hardware Driver Foundation (HDF).
-It provides cross-OS porting, self-adaptation to component differences, and module assembly and building.
+The Wireless Local Area Network (WLAN) driver module is developed based on OpenHarmony Hardware Driver Foundation (HDF).
+It supports modular assembly and building, automatic adaptation to device differences, and cross-OS porting.

 ### Working Principles

-You can adapt your driver code based on the unified interfaces provided by the WLAN module.
+You can modify your driver code based on the unified APIs provided by the WLAN module.
 The WLAN module provides:

-- A unified underlying interface to implement capabilities, such as setting up or closing a WLAN hotspot, scanning hotspots, and connecting to or disconnecting from a hotspot.
+- APIs for the underlying layer to implement capabilities, such as opening or closing a WLAN hotspot, scanning hotspots, and connecting to or disconnecting from a hotspot.
-- A unified interface to the Hardware Device Interface (HDI) layer to implement capabilities, such as setting or obtaining the device Media Access Control (MAC) address and setting the transmit power.
+- APIs for the Hardware Device Interface (HDI) layer to implement capabilities, such as setting or obtaining the device Media Access Control (MAC) address and setting the transmit power.

-The figure below shows the WLAN architecture.
-The WLAN Driver module implements startup loading, parses configuration files, and provides bus abstraction APIs.
-The WLAN Chip Driver module provides the MAC Sublayer Management Entity (MLME).
+The following figure shows the WLAN architecture.
+The WLAN driver module implements startup loading, parses configuration files, and provides bus abstraction APIs.
+The WLAN chip driver module provides the MAC Sublayer Management Entity (MLME).

   **Figure 1** WLAN architecture

   ![image](figures/WLAN_architecture.png "WLAN architecture")

-  The figure below shows the WLAN driver architecture.
+  The following figure shows the WLAN driver architecture.

   **Figure 2** WLAN driver architecture